HorizonUnix/M413IA/README.md

 </p>

 > [!CAUTION]
-> This repository will transition to a bi-monthly release schedule and may eventually lose support as I am upgrading to a new laptop.
+> - This repository will lose support after `v.3.0.0` as I am upgrading to a new laptop.
+> - After `v.2.7.0`, there are 3 extended support update before completely lose support

 > [!NOTE]
 > - This model features a CNVi-only lock key, preventing support for **BCM94360NG**.
-For continuity features, consider using the Dell DW series, such as the DW1560.
+For continuity features, consider using the Dell DW series, such as the DW1560, DW1820A.

 # Specifications